-client timeout option is not defined in chat service section
+\client\timeout option is not defined in chat service section client timeout option is not an Integer, option set to default value: 900

-Issue: The client_timeout option is missing in the chat service section of your GMS configuration.
+Issue: The \client\timeout option is missing in the chat service section of your GMS configuration.

 Action: You must set this option.